emmadev/bucardo_wrapper/docs/bucardo.md

 ### B -> C

-For the B -> C stage, do the following:
+Once the A -> B data copy is complete, for the B -> C stage, do the following:

 1. `bucardo.start`